Intermediate Level

 Bagua 3 – Changing Direction

 Although bagua is famous for its circle walking practices it is during the changes of direction that the magic really happens.
 There are many methods of changing direction.
 Each develops different skills.
 Some of them are very simple, others very complicated and challenging.
 The video below will show several key ones.
-Practice diligently until the movements are smooth, balanced and effortless and require no thought on your part.
-To view […]
+Practice diligently until the movements are smooth, balanced and effortless and require no thought on your part. https://youtu.be/38ZD9emILIQ… Sorry […]

 Read More